Belgorod: Urban layout

-In the fall of 1766, the new governor, Andrei Fliverk, who took office, wrote in a report to the empress: "there must certainly be an architect here who is not available here, and the author of that plan, an artillery officer, cannot know architectural art."
+In the fall of 1766, the new governor, Andrei Fliverk pushed for a new city plan.
 A regular street plan was developed and signed on 18 April 1767.
 The architect's signature is not legible, but it may have been signed by Andrey Kvasov.
 The central part of the plan was occupied by an octahedral "marketplace" with 64 stone shops and 20 warehouse barns.
-Moscow, Kiev, Voronezh and Kharkov roads ran from the trading area in four directions.
+Moskovskaya, Kievskaya, Voronezhskaya and Kharkovskaya streets ran from the trading area in four directions.
 According to the plan, it was supposed to divide the entire city into 16 quarters, 4 of which should be built up with stone houses, and the rest with wooden and huts.
 The plan was executed formally without taking into account the buildings that survived the fire, the Kremlin fortress and the terrain.
-Probably, the governor's report was not completely satisfied and the architect drew up a project without visiting the area.
-The plan was not adopted and implemented, since its implementation required the complete demolition of existing buildings or the construction of a city in a new place.
-A year later, on 28 April 1768, a new plan was developed under the leadership of Andrey Kvasov:
+On 28 April 1768, a new plan was developed under the leadership of Andrey Kvasov who was the author of a number of city plans.
+The plans overlaid the old city center layout and the projected one.
+It provided for a trading area, which in the west adjoined the fortress Kremlin, and in the east ended with stone benches of the Gostiny dvor in the form of two arcs.
+The central planning axis was also chosen relative to which the directions of mutually perpendicular streets were formed.